-- Fill out your advanced standing and reserve graduate credit hours
+- Fill out your advanced standing and reserve graduate credit hours; Sign your form;

-- Get the signature of your Graduate program’s Assistant or Associate Dean
+- Give the form to your Graduate program’s Assistant or Associate Dean’s Office;

-Upon submission of your approved form, the Office of Graduate Admissions will review and confirm that all requirements have been met within five or less business days.
+Upon submission of your approved form, the Office of Graduate Admissions will review and confirm that all signatures have been obtained before adding the final signature.

 Your tuition and domicile status are not automatically carried over to your Master's program.
-If you wish to apply for in-state tuition, please download and complete a new Application for In-State Tuition, and submit it along with your BS-MS Transition form.
-If this is not submitted, your graduate program will be assessed at the Out of State tuition rate.
+If you wish to apply for in-state tuition, you will be prompted to complete the Application for In-State Tuition through your Self-Service Center after you turn in your Transition Form.

 If, upon submission of your BS-MS Transition form, you are deemed to have met all necessary requirements, you will receive an offer of admission to your approved Master’s Program, as well as be given advanced standing.
 This means that your graduate credits have been earned and will later be applied to your Master’s program.